seth-gordon/daemonica/_grammar/conventional.md

 >- bear D2\1SG chase D2\2SG ERG
 >- It’s your fault that a bear is chasing me.

->- Tatorhu dmti-tī-pī smdur pi abū.
+>- Tatorhu dmti-pī-tī smdur pi abū.
->- bear D2\north-PASS-ANTIP ERG D2\1SG chase
+>- bear D2\north-ANTIP-PASS ERG D2\1SG chase
 >- A bear from the South is chasing me.

 #### sdu (oblique)